gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --visibility [private|public]
                                      Visibility
-        --active [on|off]            Can be used to disable a resource pool --default-pool [on|off]      Set resource pool as the default --description [TEXT]         Description
+        --active [on|off]            Can be used to disable a resource pool --inventory [on|off]         Enable or disable inventory sync for resource pool during cloud refresh --default-pool [on|off]      Set resource pool as the default --description [TEXT]         Description
         --role ROLE                  Role Name or ID (applicable to select resource pools)